xerkhalidox/ask-fm/README.md

 - [x] Users can get list of his friends.
 - [x] Users have feed page to see recent answers of his friends.
 - [x] User will be notified when another user asks him or an answer he has asked was answered.
-- [ ] Automatic toxic answers and questions detection and deletion using machine learning.